mdub/dogbiscuit.org/src/mdub/weblog/Tech/Agile/ThreeRsOfTestAutomation.html.md

 To properly assess a test's value, you need to consider both the benefit it provides, <u>and</u> the cost of creating, maintaining, and executing it.
 When the cost outweighs the benefit, the test has ceased to provide (net) value.

 A have a few simple criteria I use to gauge the value provided by an automated test.
-Even better, I've managed to rationalise them all starting with the same letter, so can now define:
+Even better, I've managed to rationalise them all starting with the same letter, so now proclaim:

 <blockquote>
   <big><strong>The Three R's of Test Automation:</strong></big>